pgroenbaek/shapeio/README.md

 - Reading compressed shapes
 - Writing compressed shapes

+## Contributing

+Contributions of all kinds are welcome.
+These could be suggestions, issues, bug fixes, documentation improvements, or new features.

+For more details see the [contribution guidelines](/CONTRIBUTING.md).

 ## License

 This Python module was created by Peter Grønbæk Andersen and is licensed under [GNU GPL v3](/LICENSE).